 The member groups in the alliance will be working together to promote awareness of ME/CFS and will work closely with organisations and researchers who are interested in finding treatments and cures for ME/CFS.

 The members of the European ME Alliance have agreed to accept and abide by a Charter of Principles (see here) and these consist of the following - .

-- That members of the European ME Alliance endorse the principles of the 2006 paediatric definition from Dr Leonard Jason et al.
+- That members of the European ME Alliance endorse the UN Convention on the Rights of Persons with Disabilities.

-- That members of the European ME Alliance promote the fact that ME (myalgic encephalomyelitis) is a neurological illness in the World Health Organisation’s International Classification of Diseases.
+- That members of the European ME Alliance promote the fact that myalgic encephalomyelitis is a neurological illness and listed at 8E49 of the World Health Organisation Index of ICD-11.

 - That members of the European ME Alliance refer to myalgic encephalomyelitis as ME until evidence-based research causes that to change.
-However, the Alliance understands the practical necessity to use the composite term ME/CFS at the moment for ease of reference/standardisation.
+However, the Alliance understands the practical necessity to use the composite term ME/CFS in some circumstances for ease of reference/standardisation.

-- That members of the European ME Alliance support biomedical research into establishing sub groups of ME/CFS which will lead to treatments and cures for this illness.
+- That members of the European ME Alliance support biomedical research into myalgic encephalomyelitis that will lead to treatments and cures for this illness.

-- That the European ME Alliance has, as an objective, the preparation and promotion of a common set of documentation and terminology regarding myalgic encephalomyelitis, in all languages, for Alliance use that is supplemented by local information.
+- That members of the European ME Alliance have, as an objective, the preparation and promotion of a common set of documentation and terminology regarding myalgic encephalomyelitis, in all languages of Alliance members, for Alliance use and supplemented by local information.
 Members of the European ME Alliance will use this common set of documentation as a standard.